 The administration’s retreat can be chalked up to the political climate proximately created by two developments.
 The first is Congress’s prohibition against the transfer of terrorist detainees from Gitmo to the United States, which makes giving them the bells-’n’-whistles civilian trials preferred by the president and his Justice Department impractical.
 On that count, the president — in a downright Bush-like signing statement, of all things — floated a very weak constitutional objection to the transfer ban.
 That huffing and puffing went nowhere, and deservedly so.
 Thus the administration must deal with reality.

-, the compromise verdict probably had more to do with a loopy juror than with the court’s ruling.
+#ad#The second significant turn of events to shape that reality was the outcome of al-Qaeda operative Ahmed Ghailani’s civilian trial.
+Though fully complicit in the 1998 embassy bombings, the terrorist was acquitted on 284 of 285 counts after a judge refused to allow the prosecution to call its most important witness.
+As previously noted, the compromise verdict probably had more to do with a loopy juror than with the court’s ruling.
 Nevertheless, both the bizarre jury deliberations and the ruling on the witness — which was premised on the notion that a foreign terrorist, whose only connection to the United States is blowing up our embassies, somehow has full-throttle Fifth Amendment rights — served to underscore the risks inherent in a civilian justice system that permits even guilty criminals to escape conviction if doubt is cast on the government’s case.
 That’s fine when defendants are American citizens accused of ordinary crimes — they’re the ones for whom our justice system was quite intentionally designed that way.
 For enemy jihadists?
 Not so much.

 The first of the military-commission trials will apparently involve Abd al-Rahim al-Nashiri, the better known alias of the Saudi national whose true name is Abd al-Rahim Hussein Muhammad Abdu.
 He is a top al-Qaeda operative, responsible for the October 2000 bombing of the U.S.S.
 Cole.